 Function HasEnd(Interval<DateTime>) returns Boolean

 Given an interval, returns true if the interval has an ending boundary specified (i.e. the end of the interval is not null and not the maximum DateTime value).
 Function evaluates for an empty end of interval by checking for the presence of the highest possible value.
 Inclusive [closed] boundaries, indicated with square brackets, could include null (infinity) as end of interval.
-Exclusive (open) boundaries, indicated with parentheses, could exclude null (infinity) as highest granularity for the maximum Datetime value for the interval (i.e infinity-1 unit of granularity).
+Exclusive (open) boundaries, indicated with parentheses, could exclude null (infinity) as highest granularity for the maximum DateTime value for the interval (i.e. infinity-1 unit of granularity).

 define function "HasEnd"(period Interval<DateTime> ):